panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-select-without-option-value-xgqj0p?file=/src/App.vue)

-In the example the binding works directly with the textual value of the options.
-For example if you'd select the second option, then `employee` ref is assigned with `'John Does'`.
+Now the binding works directly with the textual value of the options.
+If you'd select the second option, then `employee` ref is assigned with `'John Doe'`.

 ### 4.3 Checkboxes